 The ongoing establishment of The Global Health Network's 'COVID-19 Working Groups' aims to address the discussion and gather consensus on the emerging COVID-19 research gaps across low-resource settings.
 This working group is set up to work around Social Sciences studies in order to better understand the effects of the COVID-19 and which measures should be implemented.

 Over 130 researchers from across the globe working or wanting to work in Social Sciences have come together in this group to discuss ideas, form collaborations, access funding as well as share outputs and resources that others can use.
 There is so much experience that can be applied here - let's use that to help this immediate need to supporting research everywhere there are cases, now!

 On the 8th June, The Global Health Network supported the first virtual team meeting for the ‘Social Sciences Open Working Group’.
 The meeting was organised in response to questions raised in COVID-19 workshops which highlighted the need for greater discussion of the impact that COVID-19 pandemic might have on vulnerable populations, mental health, and education.
 Do people perceive COVID-19 as a greater global threat than other worldwide crises (e.g. Climate Change)?
 What is the impact of fake news on managing the pandemic and in planning the way forward after this emergency period?

 After a meeting with the team leaders on the 10/07/2020, using the themes identified in the report from the first meeting it was decided that the WG would be best utilised splitting members into 2 subgroups working on the following themes:

-Leaders of this WG are meeting and developing a draft protocol that will then be the bases for the first subgroup call, where all the members will be invited and share their ideas to help shape a resulting protocol.
+After having draft a first full protocol, another meeting was held the 28th of August (minutes here), with the larger SS team leaders, to review the protocol that will then be the bases for the first subgroup call, where all the members will be invited and share their ideas to help shape a resulting protocol.
+Date TBC

 If you are interesting please register here and we will be in touch!